Squirrels may look cute and graceful as they run up the trees in your yard, but they can also be dangerous, destructive, and damn annoying too!

 Squirrels won’t always leave willingly, especially when they have young ones.
 In such situations, the mother squirrel will leave and return to the attic to bring food to her young.
 If you close the final entry point after the adult squirrel leaves, you will face a nest of young squirrels to deal with.

-To avoid this, evict the squirrels the moment you realize they’ve invaded your house.
-Bright lights and loud music can be surprisingly effective deterrents to drive and keep squirrels out.
+To avoid this, evict the squirrels when you realize they’ve invaded your house.
+Bright lights and loud music can be surprisingly effective squirrel deterrents to drive and keep squirrels out.

 If the squirrels still don’t leave, use traps.
 There are several types of squirrel traps you can use.
 Live-capture traps capture the animals alive.
 You’ll have to deal with the rodent after you’ve caught it, though, either by killing it or letting it go a reasonable distance away from your home (5-10 miles).